 - Air Filtration

 - Cleaning Contents and Belongings

 It’s easy to understand why many people struggle to grasp the facts and issues surrounding indoor mold because sensational news stories and advertising cloud and obscure the real issues.
 Educate yourself with the facts about mold and learn about the mold remediation process.

 Locally Owned Company with National Resources

 We live and work in this community too; we might even be neighbors.
 As a locally owned and operated business, SERVPRO of Howard County is close by and ready to help with your mold-damaged property.
-We are proud to be an active member of the Columbia community and want to pitch in and help make our community the best it can be.

 We are proud to serve our local communities: